NGT (National Green Tribunal)

 Quick Process

-Who is the chairman of the National Green Tribunal?
+Who can file suit in the National Green Tribunal?